Sysinfocus/sahi-templates/README.md

-# sahi-templates
+# Templates for SAHI
-Templates for SAHI
+Templates for Smart Automation by Human Intelligence (SAHI)